1972 Montreal Museum of Fine Arts robbery: "Smith"

 According to Lacoursière, Smith told him that he would at some point in the future tell him something about the robbery.
 In 2007, during the filming of "Le Columbo de l'art" ("The Colombo of Art"), a Radio-Canada special on his career as an art-theft detective, Lacoursière visited Smith and offered him the million-dollar cheque on camera.
 Smith, however, simply laughed, and invited the camera crew into his house so they could see for themselves that he had none of the stolen paintings.

 In 2010, Quebec journalist Sylvain Larocque interviewed Smith by telephone.
-While Smith again denied any role in the theft himself, he claimed that professors and porters at the Université du Québec à Montréal, which the École des beaux-arts had merged with in 1969, were behind the robbery.
-They were possibly, he claimed, the same people behind a robbery at the university a few weeks earlier.
+While Smith again denied any role in the theft himself, he claimed that "employees ... possibly professors and porters" at the Université du Québec à Montréal, which the École des beaux-arts had merged with in 1969, were behind the robbery.
+They were possibly, he claimed, the same people behind an earlier robbery at the university.

-The following year Lacoursière received a link to a video in an email from Smith, possibly intended to tease the then-retired detective.
-It was a Mercedes-Benz advertisement from Hong Kong in which bank robbers steal a briefcase from a bank vault, then escape in a Mercedes.
-They elude capture but leave the briefcase behind; inside is a long-lost stolen da Vinci painting.
+The following year Smith emailed Lacoursière a link to a video.
+It was an advertisement in which a long-lost masterpiece was found in a bank deposit box connected to the mafia.

-Smith died in the late 2010s, never having told Lacoursière anything he had suggested he knew.
-The detective believes that while Smith neither masterminded the robbery nor had the paintings in his possession, he was likely one of the robbers.
+Smith died in the late 2010s, never having told Lacoursière anything about the robbery.
+The detective believes that while Smith neither masterminded the robbery nor had the paintings in his possession, he was possibly one of the robbers.